Location

 The SW corner of Main and Green Bay Streets in Shawano was the site of two hotels, the Wescott House and the Murdock House from 1855 to 1948.

 Hiram Wescott built the Wescott House in 1855 prior to the Civil War.
 Most of this large and spacious inn was erected on West Green Bay Street with a wing of the building extending south on Main Street.
-His was a brother of Charles D. Wescott, regarded as the first settler in Shawano.
-H. Wescott sold the property to D.H.
+His brother, Charles D. Wescott, is regarded as the first settler in Shawano.
+Hiram Wescott sold the property to D.H.
 Pulcifer who came to Shawano from Fond du Lac in 1864.
 Pulcifer maintained the business as the Wescott House, owning it until about 1875, when it was sold it to Henry Murdock, who likewise retained the Wescott name.

 In 1855 H. Murdock moved his Wescott House off the corner and remodeled it into two separate buildings.
 In 1886, he began construction of a new hotel on the same site and called it the Murdock House.
 After the destructive Shawano fire of 1890, the Murdock was now the largest and newest hotel in the city.
 Murdock relinquished management of the hotel and sold it to Charles M. Upham, a pioneer businessman.
 Upham rented the Murdock to a number of operators, among them Christopher Hill who managed the hotel and also established a post office in the same building with himself as postmaster.